Everyone will agree that as adults, one of our biggest dreams is having a place to call our own.

 Renting is somehow more suitable for younger adults than it is for adults in their prime.

 Especially those who are already looking forward to living a quiet and relaxed life.

 Even though you signed a lease before you rent a place, your landlord can decide to raise the rates any time after that in case you wish to renew.

-Due to inflation, rent prices need to get adjusted as years go by, so the landlord could raise the rental rates in order to avoid losing money.
+Due to inflation, rent prices need to get adjusted as the years go by, so the landlord could raise the rental rates to avoid losing money.